carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 When making a patch for review, the goal is to make it as easy for the reviewer to read it as possible.
 As such, we recommend that you:

 #.
-Make your patch against the Subversion trunk, not a branch, and not an old
+Make your patch against git master, not a branch, and not an old version
-   version of LLVM.
+   of LLVM.
 This makes it easy to apply the patch.
-For information on how to check out SVN trunk, please see the `Getting Started Guide <GettingStarted.html#checkout>`_.
+For information on how to clone from git, please see the :ref:`Getting Started Guide
+   <checkout>`.

 #.
 Similarly, patches should be submitted soon after they are generated.
 Old
    patches may not apply correctly if the underlying code changes between the time the patch was created and the time it is applied.

 #.
-Patches should be made with ``svn diff``, or similar.
+Patches should be made with ``git format-patch``, or similar.
 If you use a
    different tool, make sure it uses the ``diff -u`` format and that it doesn't contain clutter which makes it hard to read.

-#.
-If you are modifying generated files, such as the top-level ``configure``
-   script, please separate out those changes into a separate patch from the rest of your changes.

 Once your patch is ready, submit it by emailing it to the appropriate project's commit mailing list (or commit it directly if applicable).
 Alternatively, some